 “Whatever your feelings on the Cuban government of the last half century, Cuba itself is beautiful.
 The Cuban people are uniquely wonderful: proud, resourceful (you sort of HAVE to be in Cuba), educated — and funny as hell.
 Even crumbling from neglect, Havana is the most beautiful city in all of Latin America or the Caribbean.
 The rum is the finest in the world, bar none.
 The music fantastic.”

 Rest assured, despite the contrasts and very real challenges for everyday Cubans, romance is plentiful.
 The rum is free-flowing, the sound of Afro-Caribbean music and reggaeton beats permeates nearly every place and experience, and pre-embargo classic American cars still dominate the streets.
 Havana is a city of unmatched color and vibrance — this feels impossible to change, and I hope it forever stays this way.

-A three-hour drive from Havana to Viñales Valley, a UNESCO World Heritage Site, highlighted much of the culturally-rich, untouched beauty of Cuba’s caribbean countryside, and the good will and collective spirit Cubans maintain as a key part of their culture: we had to be aware and stop once to allow cows to cross the street, and when asked about the numerous hitchhikers dotting the side of the highway, our local guide explained that picking up a hitchhiker in Cuba is not only safe, but travelers in government cars are required to stop and pick them up.
+On the third day of my visit, a road trip from Havana to Viñales Valley — a UNESCO World Heritage Site — highlighted much of the culturally-rich, untouched beauty of Cuba’s caribbean countryside, and the good will and collective spirit Cubans maintain as a key part of their culture: we had to be aware and stop once to allow cows to cross the street, and when asked about the numerous hitchhikers dotting the side of the highway, our local guide explained that picking up a hitchhiker in Cuba is not only safe, but travelers in government cars are required to stop and pick them up.
 Cuban society is one in which people look out for and help one another.